roblanf/sarscov2phylo/tree_estimation.md

 echo $runtime
 ```

-### Comparing the trees
+## Methods for comparing the trees

-Now we have five trees to compare.
+We have five trees to compare.
 There are lots of ways to compare trees, but a sensible one is to put them all in the same likelihood framework and just ask:

 1. Which has the best likelihood (all assuming the same model)?
 2. Can any reject each other?